Summits & Skills 4000m

 - Safe glacier travel and crevasse rescue techniques

-- Navigation and interpretation of maps and guidebook
+- Navigation/planning and interpretation of the weather, maps and guidebooks

-- Climbing a number of alpine summits as well as a 4000m peak
+- Climbing a number of alpine peaks including a 4000m summit

 Sample Programme